SynBioHub/synbiohub2-docs/content/UserDocumentation/ManagingSubmitting.md

 | **[zip](https://en.wikipedia.org/wiki/Zip_(file_format))** | ZIP is an archive file format that supports lossless data compression.
 A ZIP file may contain one or more files or directories that may have been compressed. |
 ----------------------------------------------------------------------------------------------------------------

 * **Handler**: You also need to select a handler.
-Out of the four options provided, default is the only one that's not a plugin, the rest are plugins and can be found in the plugins section.
+By default only one option is provided but more handlers can be added via [submit plugins](https://github.com/SynBioHub/Plugin-Submit-Excel-Library).